-Our Engineering programs in the Halifax region are huge on fun!
+Our Engineering courses in the Halifax region offer an unforgettable experience!
 Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
-It’s a novel way for your son or daughter to develop critical 21st century skills while solving problems just like an engineer!
+Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
+Equipping your child with these skills can help make a big impact not only in school and university, but also in future careers.

 It’s no secret that Sylvan’s Engineering courses in the Halifax region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
 Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 Calling all Budding Engineers